tinhtranngoc-itr/document/express/FT-1308-1-Software Requirement.md

 ### 3.1.
 Functional requirements

+- Implement robust and flexible routing mechanisms for handling incoming HTTP requests.
+- Support middleware integration for adding custom functionality to the request/response cycle.
+- Provide seamless integration with templates engines for dynamic content generation.
+- Implement reliable error handling mechanisms for capturing and reporting exceptions.
+- Support integration with databases through various database drivers or ORMs.

 ## 4. External interface requirements

 ### 4.1.
 User interfaces

+The software should provide intuitive and user-friendly interfaces for managing and interacting with the web application or API.

 ### 4.2.
 Hardware interfaces

+None applied.

 ### 4.3.
 Communications interfaces

+The software should support standard communication protocols, such as HTTP or WebSocket, for interaction with clients and other systems.

 ### 4.4.
 Software interfaces

+The software is built on top of Node.js and relies on the Express.js framework as a primary software interface.

 ## 5. Non-functional requirements

 ### 5.1.
 Performance requirements

+The software should exhibit efficient response times and handle concurrent requests effectively to ensure optimal performance.

 ### 5.2.
 Safety requirements

+The software should implement security best practices to protect against common web application vulnerabilities and ensure the integrity of user data.

 ### 5.3.
 Security requirements

+The software should support secure communication protocols, implement access control mechanisms, and handle authentication and authorization securely.

 ### 5.4.
 Software quality attributes

+The software should exhibit high reliability, maintainability, scalability, and extensibility to accommodate potential future updates and enhancements.

 ### 5.5.
 Other requirements

+None applied.